jheddings/nvrtk/README.md

 =============

 Configuration is a bit tricky...
 Need to explain it more here.
-In general, it is an Apache-style config file with global options and sections.
+In general, it is an Apache-style config file.
+See the included sample for a quick start.

 Global Options
 --------------